Eomm/blog-posts/posts/bonus-schema-guru.md

 ## Performance

 Fastify is always thinking about the performance of your application.
-The new features we just read above, have this mindset too!
+The new features we just read above have this mindset too!

-- `getValidationFunction`
+- `request.getValidationFunction`
-- `compileValidationSchema`
+- `request.compileValidationSchema`
-- `validate`
+- `request.validateInput`
-- `getSerializationFunction`
+- `reply.getSerializationFunction`
-- `compileSerializationSchema`
+- `reply.compileSerializationSchema`
-- `serializeInput`
+- `reply.serializeInput`

-All the new functions implements a `WeakMap` cache to avoid to recompile the functions every time.
+All the new functions implement a `WeakMap`` cache to avoid recompiling the functions every time.
 Compiling a new function is a very expensive operation, so it may impact your application performance.

-To avoid this, Fastify caches the compiled functions in a `WeakMap` so, every time you call the above functions with the same JSON schema, it will use the cached version.
+To avoid this, Fastify caches the compiled functions in a `WeakMap` so every time you call the above functions with the same JSON schema, it will use the cached version.

-There is a foundamental thing you must do to benefit from this cache: reuse the same JSON schema objects.
+There is a fundamental thing you must do to benefit from this cache: reuse the same JSON schema objects.
 Let's see how to do it!

 ### The WeakMap cache